Enabling confident practitioners

 Both are qualified and highly experienced youth and community education trainers, managers and practitioners.

-Dawn is a qualified EFT practitioner who is a co-opted volunteer with AAMET Ethics Committee.
-On a day-to-day basis, Dawn develops, delivers and manages a wide variety of youth and community projects, including school-based delivery as well as managing a private caseload of clients.
+Dawn is a qualified EFT practitioner who is a co-opted volunteer with EFTi Ethics Committee.
+On a day-to-day basis, Dawn is the Designated Safeguarding Lead for her organisation, which delivers and manages a wide variety of youth and community projects, including school-based delivery with groups and 1:1 clients.

 Do something today that your future self will thank you for.